heliomass/iOSShortcuts/README.md

 ![](readme_images/2d.png)
 ### Installation
 You can install the workflow directly from [this link](https://workflow.is/workflows/20037c586a5e44cc97b94d6b9e560e22), or download it as a `.wflow` file from this repository instead.

+## Stache
+### Description
+For some reason, [Stache](http://getstache.com) doesn't provide access via the iOS share sheet when using Chrome.
+This workflow provides the missing functionality.
+To use choose "Share" in Chrome, then "Run Workflow" from the share sheet and finally "Stache".

+### Installation
+You can install the workflow directly from [this link](https://workflow.is/workflows/52267a774ccd46949db187bb53f52aac), or download it as a `.wflow` file from this repository instead.